 - C-reactive Protein (CRP).
 CRP is produced in the liver.
 CRP levels increase when there is inflammation throughout the body.
 A CRP level 2.0 mg/L or greater indicates increased risk for heart disease.
 CRP is measured by a blood test.

 - Ankle-Brachial Index (ABI).
 The ABI test compares blood pressure readings in the ankles and arms to evaluate circulation.
-Measurements below 0.9 indicate possible blockage of the arteries.
+Measurements below 0.9 suggest possible blockage of the arteries.
 The ABI test is similar to a blood pressure exam but the cuff is placed around the ankles.
 This test is typically used to diagnose peripheral artery disease.

 - Coronary Calcium Scan.
 A computed tomography (CT) scan is used to detect calcium deposits on the arterial walls.
 A high coronary artery calcification score (above 300 Agatston units) indicates increased risk for heart disease.
 Routine screening with this test is not recommended.

 Other possible tests your doctor may order include: